- 12-1-15 CC Adopted Water Efficient Regulations (Effective 2-4-16)

 The Pollution Solution:

 To reduce storm water pollution, city staff, developers, contractors, businesses and residents are required to implement Best Management Practices (BMPs).
 BMPs are practices or devices used to reduce or eliminate pollutants from entering the storm water system.
 A BMP can be as simple as picking up after your pet, using minimal fertilizers and least toxic pest controls, or eliminating over-irrigation of your landscaping.

-Helix Water District customers may be eligible for rebates on select landscape improvements and water efficient devices.
+The Helix Water District adopted permanent water efficiency measures such as eliminating runoff from irrigation and not washing down paved surfaces.
+For a full list of water efficiency measures visit the Helix Water District website at https://hwd.com/regulations/.
+Helix Water District customers may also be eligible for rebates on select landscape improvements and water efficient devices.
 Helix Water District staff will also complete free water efficiency evaluations at residential homes upon request.
 Visit http://hwd.com/rebates for details on current rebates and program requirements.

 Only Rain Down The Drain

 The mission of the Lemon Grove Stormwater Division is to effectively and efficiently implement elements of the San Diego Region NPDES (National Pollutant Discharge Elimination System) Permit.
-Please report illegal dumping (paint, chemicals, etc.) into the City's stormdrain system.
+Please report illegal dumping (paint, chemicals, etc.) and irrigation runoff, which are prohibited from flowing into the City's stormdrain system.